proper-testing/proper-testing.github.io/README.md

     Markdown notation are floating, while images given with an HTML tag can have the class declaration and be block-level.
 *   give some breathing room to the logo
+*   add a post-commit hook on greedy, to automatically build and upload the site on each commit (pull?)

 <!-- kate: replace-tabs-save on; replace-tabs on; tab-width 8; -->